Agariyas? Who are Agariyas? Have you heard the name?

 The adverse effect of Harsh weather on Agariyas

 Years of hard work in harsh desert conditions inflict mayhem on their well-being.
-The salt farmers suffer from skin lacerations, severe eye glitches because of the intense reflections off the white salt deposits’ surfaces and also tuberculosis.
+The salt farmers suffer from skin lacerations, severe eye glitches and also tuberculosis because of the intense reflections off the white salt deposits’ surfaces.
 Do you know, a salt worker of Kutch seldom lives beyond 60 years?
 Also heard that, when Agariyas die, their unusually thin legs, rigid with years of contact with highly saturated salt, do not burn in the funeral pyre.
-The bones of their legs are collected by their families and buried with salt in a small grave to decompose naturally.
+The bone legs are collected by their families and buried with salt in a small grave to decompose naturally.

 So, we can say that Salt pan workers are the individuals who slog out their whole life to sustain our life!
 For that Ek chutki namak without which our curry would have not been so scrumptious!
 Learnt about Agariyas in my recent visit to Kutch.
 Was literary shocked and learnt about the life of the people that I was unknown to date.